 Put half of the sliced strawberries into a large bowl.
-Using a potato masher, mash half of the strawberries until they are broken down but are still in discrete pieces.
+Using a potato masher or fork, mash until they are broken down, but still in discrete pieces.

-Stir the remaining sliced strawberries into the mashed strawberries and taste the mixture.
-If the strawberries aren't sweet or tart enough for your taste, you can add some sugar or some lemon juice.
-Then cover the bowl and chill the berries in the refrigerator.
+Stir remaining sliced strawberries into mashed strawberries and taste.
+If strawberries aren't sweet or tart enough for your taste, add some sugar or some lemon juice.
+Then cover bowl and chill berries in refrigerator.

-In a medium bowl, beat the cream with the confectioners' sugar and vanilla.
-For best results, chill the bowl and the beaters before you start, and make sure that the cream is very cold.
+In a medium bowl, beat cream with confectioners' sugar and vanilla.
+For best results, chill bowl and beaters before starting, and make sure that the cream is very cold.

-When you're ready to serve, slice the pound cake into 6 even pieces and place each piece on a serving plate.
-Top with the strawberry mixture and a dollop of whipped cream.
+When ready to serve, slice pound cake into 6 even pieces and place each piece on a serving plate.
+Top with strawberry mixture and a dollop of whipped cream.

-Top with some fresh mint if you'd like, or a small, whole, perfect strawberry.
-Serve this dessert immediately.
+Top with some fresh mint or a small, whole, perfect strawberry.

 - You also can make this wonderful dessert with raspberries and blueberries.
 In fact, that would make the recipe more patriotic-looking!